Phnom Penh Guide

 Phnom Penh Guide Secondhand clothes and other products

-Of course, there are other establishments around the city for those recycled, secondhand, pre-owned items of dubious origin, such as frying pans, socks and rubber gloves.
+Of course, there are other establishments around the city for those recycled, secondhand, pre-owned items of dubious origin, such as frying pans, socks, and rubber gloves.

 Make sure, that your would-be purchases are in reasonably good condition and fit for the purpose for which you intend.
 You may not, for example, want a plate of “chips”.
 Needless to say, although you might get a receipt, equally, don’t expect a guarantee.